arielsafari/mi-shmeret/README.md

 ## Deployment

 The simplest method to deploy the project is to use a docker image, and run in on some docker swarm (like Openshift or Kubernetes)

+The Dockerfile in this project can be used to deploy the app.